-This week marks the 60th anniversary of John le Carré's first novel.
+John le Carré's last novel, Silverview, comes out on October 14.
 Ferdinand Mount remembers him as a brilliant teacher at Eton

 In my last year at school, we have a new German teacher.

 The top German set is a notoriously tough bunch, and the previous incumbent retired hurt to go and teach in a girl’s school.